On integral aspects of Asai periods and Euler systems for $\mathrm{Res}_{E/\mathbf{Q}}\mathrm{GL}_2$: Asai-Flach norm relations

 \begin{prop} Let $c\in\mathbf{Z}_{>1}$ coprime to $6S$ and let $\underline{\delta}^*=(\delta_p^*)_{p\notin S}$, be any collection of local integral input data with determinant level $\delta_p^*\in \mathcal{I}(\mathscr{G}^*(\mathbf{Q}_p)/\mathscr{G}^*(\mathbf{Z}_p)[p],\mathbf{Z}[1/p])$.
 Then for any prime $\ell$, coprime to $nS$, the image of the class

-under the $\ell$-adic \'etale regulator map, is integral. (i.e. lies in the \'etale cohomology with $\mathbf{Z}_\ell$-coefficients). \end{prop} \begin{proof} The argument is that of \cite{Loeffler_2021} Proposition $9.5.2$ and also works for non-trivial coefficients. \end{proof} As remarked in \cite{Loeffler_2021}, this global cohomological integrality of the above proposition is what inspired the definition of the local integral lattices, with determinant level.
+under the $\ell$-adic \'etale regulator map, is integral. (i.e. lies in the \'etale cohomology with $\mathbf{Z}_\ell$-coefficients). \end{prop} \begin{proof} The argument is that of \cite[Proposition $9.5.2$]{Loeffler_2021} and also works for non-trivial coefficients. \end{proof} As remarked in \cite{Loeffler_2021}, this global cohomological integrality of the above proposition is what inspired the definition of the local integral lattices, with determinant level.
 As promised, we can now give even more depth to the integral essence of these classes.
-Not only do such collections of local integral elements give rise to classes that lie in the integral \'etale realization, but the local factors appearing in tame norm relations in motivic cohomology, satisfy the expected optimal integral behavior. \begin{thm} Let $c\in\mathbf{Z}_{>1}$ coprime to $6S$ and let $\underline{\delta}^*=(\delta_p^*)_{p\notin S}$ be any collection of local integral data with determinant level $\delta_p^*\in\mathcal{I}_0(\mathscr{G}^*(\mathbf{Q}_p)/\mathscr{G}^*(\mathbf{Z}_p)[p],\mathbf{Z}[1/p])$.
+We show the local factors appearing in tame norm relations in motivic cohomology, satisfy the expected optimal integral behavior as conjectured by Loeffler. \begin{thm} Let $c\in\mathbf{Z}_{>1}$ coprime to $6S$ and let $\underline{\delta}^*=(\delta_p^*)_{p\notin S}$ be any collection of local integral data with determinant level $\delta_p^*\in\mathcal{I}_0(\mathscr{G}^*(\mathbf{Q}_p)/\mathscr{G}^*(\mathbf{Z}_p)[p],\mathbf{Z}[1/p])$.
 Let $\mathscr{Z}_{cS}$ be the set of square-free positive integers co-prime to $cS$.
 Then the corresponding collection of motivic \emph{(}integral\emph{)} Asai-Flach classes